roman-milk/roman-milk.github.io/brooke.md

  "Come on girl, be brave, it won't hurt at all.
 It's on me as a treat for buying the car."
 Marcia said.
 With a hand on her back Marcia guided her to what looked like a barber's chair where she plonked herself down.
 She began to think of it as a dentist chair and cringed.

  "I've thought about it but don't really want them pierced.
 I guess I could take a look at some rings or whatever."
 Brooke said.
-Report_Story #2